-As discussed in the Policy Context section, AB 2203 requires all commercial and CalPERS DMHC-regulated plans and CDI-regulated policies to limit enrollee cost sharing (copayments, coinsurance, and deductibles) for insulin at \$50 for a 30-day supply and no more than \$100 per month total, regardless of the amount or type of insulin needed.
+As discussed in the Policy Context section, AB 97 would prohibit commercial and CalPERS DMHC-regulated plans and CDI-regulated policies from applying a deductible to insulin prescriptions.
+Other cost sharing (copayments, coinsurance) would still be permitted.

-This section reports the potential incremental impacts of AB 2203 on estimated baseline benefit coverage, utilization, and overall cost.
+This section reports the potential incremental impacts of AB 97 on estimated baseline benefit coverage, utilization, and overall cost.
 This analysis makes the following assumptions:

-- The population subject to AB 2203 includes individuals covered by DMHC-regulated commercial insurance plans, CDI-regulated policies, and publicly funded plans (including CalPERS) subject to the requirements of the Knox-Keene Health Care Service Plan Act.
-Based on DMHC and DHCS guidance, Medi-Cal managed care enrollees are not subject to AB 2203 since the Welfare and Institutions Code controls cost-sharing requirements for them. - CHBRP assumes the insulin products available in Milliman's 2017 Consolidated Health Cost Guidelines Sources Database (CHSD) and 2017 MarketScan® Commercial Claims and Encounters Database (Marketscan) that was used for this analysis will continue to be available in 2021.
-CHBRP is unable to predict the number, type, or price of new insulin products that may come to the market in 2021, nor how new products might affect the price and cost sharing for existing products. - The estimated changes in cost sharing reported here include deductible amounts incurred by enrollees in plans where deductible amounts must be reached (e.g., high deductible health plans [HDHPs], Bronze and Silver plans offered through Covered California).
-CHBRP is unable to disaggregate deductible amounts from copayments because these data were not accessible in the claims data used for this analysis.
-Cost model estimates indicate that for enrollees subject to AB 2203, approximately 10% of large-group, 40% of small-group, and 60% of individual enrollees are in plans where deductibles may have a material impact on insulin cost sharing.
+- The population subject to AB 97 includes individuals covered by DMHC-regulated commercial insurance plans, CDI-regulated policies, and publicly funded plans (including CalPERS) subject to the requirements of the Knox-Keene Health Care Service Plan Act.
+Based on DMHC and DHCS guidance, Medi-Cal managed care enrollees are not subject to AB 97 since pharmacy benefit is carved out from DMHC-regulated plans. - CHBRP assumes the insulin products available in Milliman's 2019 Consolidated Health Cost Guidelines Sources Database (CHSD) that was used for this analysis will continue to be available in 2022.
+These claims data do not incorporate insulins newly available between 2019 and 2021.
+CHBRP is unable to predict the number, type, or price of new insulin products that may come to the market in 2022, nor how new products might affect the price and cost sharing for existing products. - The estimated changes in cost sharing reported here include deductible amounts incurred by enrollees in plans where deductible amounts must be reached (e.g., high deductible health plans [HDHPs], Bronze and Silver plans offered through Covered California).
+More information about enrollees with deductibles is presented in Table 2 in the Policy Context section.